subquery/documentation/docs/subquery_network/delegators/rewards.md

 Indexers set an Indexer’s Commission Rate (ICR) which is the percentage Indexers earn.
 Therefore, a lower ICR will be more attractive for Delegators as a larger percentage of rewards is shared between Delegators.

 For example, Indexer A has set an ICR of 80% and has received SQT from 8 Delegators.
 This means that the 8 Delegators plus the Indexer itself, will be rewarded a share of the remaining 20% of what the Indexer has earned.
 The share will be split proportionally between them based on the amount staked/delegated.
-Alternatively, if Indexer A had an ICR of 30%, then the 8 delegators and indexer would share propotionally rewwards from the remaining 70% of rewards.
+Alternatively, if Indexer A had an ICR of 30%, then the 8 delegators and indexer would share proportionally rewards from the remaining 70% of rewards.
 In short, the lower the ICR - the better it is for Delegators.

 Note that Delegators must have delegated their tokens for the entire Era to be eligible for these rewards (note [Non-reward period](#non-reward-period)).